Table of Contents[Hide][Show]

 First of all, congratulations on deciding to visit Universal Studios Orlando.
 You are going to have a magical time!
 As someone who is obsessed with Disney, I was a little worried I wouldn’t feel the same way about Universal when I first visited.
 Boy was I wrong.
 Regardless of age, there is something for everyone at Universal Studios.

-Whenever visiting Walt Disney World, my family always purchases the Disney Dining Plan.
+Whenever we visit Walt Disney World, my family always purchases the Disney Dining Plan.
 I have done the math repeatedly and can see that we actually save money that way.
 Besides, I like that having the dining plan feels more like an all-inclusive vacation.